 Related Definitions:

-2.«#» “Actual BOS Generation” means the actual generation produced by the BOS Complex, as adjusted for actual Tier 1 System Obligations and RHWM Augmentation.
+2.«#» “Actual BOS Generation” means the actual generation produced by the BOS Complex, as adjusted for actual Designated System Obligations and CHWM Modeled Augmentation.

 2.«#» “Balance of System” or “BOS” means the Tier 1 System Resources other than the six Simulator Projects net of Designated System Obligations.
 Customers receive a share of the BOS complex in three different ways: via BOS Base Energy, BOS Deviation Return and BOS Flexibility.